- Position: full sun or partial shade

 - Hardiness: fully hardy

 This great new cultivar produces big, goblet-shaped flowers in spring, but retains a compact, bushy habit, which makes it ideal for creating a big splash in a little space.
-The flowers have a light fragrance and the creamy-white petals are washed with raspberry-pink on their outer egdes, creating a lush two-tone effect, which fades over time.
+The flowers have a light fragrance and the creamy-white petals are washed with raspberry-pink on their outer edges, creating a lush two-tone effect, which fades over time.
+The intensity increases with the age of the plant.
 A magnificent addition to the shrub border, it will also make a beautiful specimen in the spring garden

 - Garden care: Plant in a sheltered spot, away from strong winds.
 Requires minimal pruning.
 Remove any broken, diseased or crossing branches in spring.
 Mulch in spring with manure or leafmould, especially on dry soils.